IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

   *1.2* __Change Control__

 All code will be managed by git source control.
 Changes to this specification will be reflected in this document and reviewed by the team.
-Spec Reviewers should "sign off" in the "Revision History" section.
+Spec Reviewers should "sign off" in the "Revision History" section (via Git commits or Gibhub Issues).

   *1.3* __Audit Plan__